wlcrs/huawei_solar/README.md

 **Q**: The "Daily Yield" value reported does not match with the value from FusionSolar?

 **A**: The "Daily Yield" reported by the inverter is the *output* yield of the inverter, and not the *input* from your solar panels.
 It therefore includes the yield from discharging the battery, but misses the yield used to charge the battery.
 FusionSolar computes the "Yield" by combining the values from "Daily Yield", "Battery Day Charge" and "Battery Day Discharge".
+[More information on the Wiki ...](https://github.com/wlcrs/huawei_solar/wiki/Daily-Solar-Yield)

 ---